qway/Calc/README.md

 Number:
 *	Floating-Point Number

-The Input goes through a Token_Stream ts before it gets tokenized.
+The Input goes through a Token_Stream before it gets tokenized.
 Needed when a symbol is encountered which is not in the scope of the current function.
 A Token is a symbol or a Number.